Lifestyle | Food Features

 This post may contain affiliate links.
 Please see our disclosure policy for details.

 Did you know that there are NO FODMAP foods?
 We talk all the time about low or high FODMAP foods, but there are actually foods that have been lab tested and have shown no detectable FODMAPs!
 There are also foods, such as pure proteins and fats, that are no FODMAP by their very definition.
-If you have IBS and are following the low FODMAP diet, information on no FODMAP foods will be helpful for you.
+If you have IBS and are following the low FODMAP diet, information about potential no FODMAP foods will be helpful for you.

 Addressing Re-Tested Foods

 Information is included in this article about foods that Monash University has re-tested that have been shown to contain no FODMAPs during one batch of testing, and to contain FODMAPs during additional testing.
+All the lab tests are accurate and simply reflect what was tested at the time.
+One limitation of the Monash and FODMAP Friendly apps is that they can only show one data set at a time; the most recent is not more accurate than prior tests.

 sliced salmon close up